RichardAth/Pari2133/ReadMe.txt

 docpath = "C:\Program Files(x86)\Pari64-2-13-2\doc\"
 acrobat = "C:\Program Files\Adobe\Acrobat DC\Acrobat\Acrobat.exe"

-Note that in the gprc.txt spaces in the path names require that the path name be enclosed with quotes " "
+Note that in the gprc.txt file spaces in a path name require that the path name be enclosed with quotes " "

 I am not aware of any other problems.

+Pari GP comand line:
+Usage: <path>\PariGp.exe [options] [GP files] Available Command line options for GP:
+  [-f,--fast]           Fast start: do not read .gprc [-q,--quiet]          Quiet mode: do not print banner and history numbers [-s stacksize]        Start with the PARI stack of given size (in bytes) [--default key=val]   Execute default(key,val) on startup [--emacs]             Run as if in Emacs shell [--help]              Print this message
+  [--test]              Test mode.
+No history, wrap long lines (bench only) [--texmacs]           Run as if using TeXmacs frontend [--version]           Output version info and exit [--version-short]     Output version number and exit

+  Defaults set in the command line by --default over-ride settings in the gprc file.

+  Quiet mode can only be set from the command line, not by default() or \d.